blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 - Integer-based indexing is inflexible and causes issues with update logic.
 For example, if you want to add a link to the middle of the list, you'd have to increment all the conflicting indices after the insertion point.
   - One potential mitigation for this would be to use [fractional indexing](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/), which would _help_ with the next shortcoming,
-- some embedding applications may support collaborative editing.
+- Some embedding applications may support collaborative editing.
 In systems like those — with the need for realtime conflict resolution — the ordering of list elements is a problematic challenge, where a naive solution like an integer-based one might cause major problems when encountering race conditions.
 This can be helped by the aforementioned suggestion of [fractional indexing](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/) but it still increases the burden on application developers.
 - Furthermore, there is a data modeling question regarding whether links can be ordered based on a single property.
 There are many cases where the ordering could be dependent on the specific use case (as opposed to something intrinsic in the data), which is already partially supported by the `orderBy` field on the `query` methods.
 Various data models may also wish to have multi-tiered ordering, e.g. ordering first by one property and then secondly by another.
 As the current implementation does not account for all such use cases, and fractional indexing would not either, we opt to remove it for now and allow users to order links themselves at the application level.
 Should this decision cause problems, ordering can be added back in the future, with a design that takes issues into consideration including those posed by inheritance.

 # Reference-level explanation